1. Rallarvegen, from Geilo to Voss

 6. Mjøstråkk, from Lillehammer via Hamar to Gjøvik

 The old paddle steamer Skibladner ties together the towns around the Mjøsa lake.

 The same goes for Mjøstråkk, which is a sign posted biking route that starts off in the Olympic town of Lillehammer, and goes all the way around Norway’s largest lake.

 7. Jæren, from Egersund to Stavanger

 The area around Brusand is known for its flat, coastal landscape and special light, and you will find Norway’s longest beach at Orresanden.
-The route goes through the Norwegian oil capital Stavanger, and take in the white wooden houses in the picturesque old town.
+The route goes through the Norwegian oil capital Stavanger, where the white wooden houses in the old town is a recommended visit.

 From this suggestion in Telemark, you can choose a hard long route, or an easy short one.
 The canal boat will take you from Skien in the south all the way up to the Bandaksjøen lake, where you will find the famous Dalen Hotel.
 This is a good starting point for a more demanding route.
-If you prefer an easier alternative, start at Lunde.
+If you want an easier route, start at Lunde.